Incidents

 • Scope: Displays the area of the network in which the incident was detected.
 Pausing your cursor over the scope displays the entire path of the network node.

-Click the Export icon () at the top right of the table to export and download the complete incident list in the csv format.
+Click the icon at the top right of the table to export and download the complete incident list in the csv format.

-Complete the following steps to mute an incident:
+Complete the following steps to mute or unmute an incident:

-1. In the Incidents Table, click on the radio button to select an incident that you want to mute.
+1. In the Incidents Table, select the radio button next to the incident you want to mute or unmute.